ToshioCP/Gtk4-tutorial/gfm/sec27.md

 A program `turtle` is an example with the combination of TfeTextView and GtkDrawingArea objects.
 It is a very small interpreter but you can draw fractal curves with it.
-The following diagram is a Koch curve, which is one of famous fractal curves.
+The following diagram is a Koch curve, which is one of the famous fractal curves.

 ![Koch curve](../src/turtle/image/turtle_koch.png)